scssyworks/rollup-boilerplate/README.md

 npx create-library --name testlibrary
 ```

-Rollup boilerplate generates <b>ready to publish</b> boilerplate for library and automatically install all the required dependencies.
+Rollup boilerplate generates <b>ready to publish</b> boilerplate and automatically installs required dependencies.
 It also includes an MIT license by default.<br>
-Rollup boilerplate supports ``JEST`` and ``eslint`` for unit testing and code quality checks.
-You can easily configure these tools according to your needs.<br>
-It also supports a server with live reload capability for testing your code in realtime.<br>

 # Publishing library